yxuhan/AdaMPI/README.md

 ## Document
 This repo contain two parts:
-* The test code for the *AdaMPI* pretrained model, you can use it to generate 3D photo from single-view in-the-wild image input, as shown in the [teaser gif](misc/teaser.gif).
+* The train and inference code for the *AdaMPI*.
+You can use it to generate 3D photo from single-view in-the-wild image input, as shown in the [teaser gif](misc/teaser.gif).
 See [AdaMPI.md](doc/AdaMPI.md) for more details.

-* The implementation of the *Warp-Back* strategy, you can use it to generate multi-view training data to train your own view synthesis model (e.g. [SynSin](https://github.com/facebookresearch/synsin), [WorldSheet](https://github.com/facebookresearch/worldsheet)) using only single-view image collections like [COCO](https://github.com/nightrome/cocostuff) dataset.
+* The `clean and abstract` implementation of the *Warp-Back* strategy, you can use it to generate multi-view training data to train your own view synthesis model (e.g. [SynSin](https://github.com/facebookresearch/synsin), [WorldSheet](https://github.com/facebookresearch/worldsheet)) using only single-view image collections like [COCO](https://github.com/nightrome/cocostuff) dataset.
 See [Warp-Back.md](doc/Warp-Back.md) for more details.

 ## Contact
 If you have any questions, please contact Yuxuan Han (hanyx22@mails.tsinghua.edu.cn).